U-n-Own/UniversityNotes/University Notes/IntelligentSystemsForPatternRecognition/Lesson 11 - Boltzmann Machines.md

 ![[Pasted image 20230412173701.png]]

 Final states of our network.
 Sometime can "remember" mixture of patterns in memory.

 ![[Pasted image 20230412173740.png]]

 ## Learning with hidden variable

-Well re deriving all log lieklihood with respect to $M_{ij}$ the correspond summation is like that we've seen before.
-Now the clumped those with supescript $c$ expectation: $<s_i,s_j>_{c}-<s_i,s_j>$ these clumpd are the first term (those that sums over $h$ marginalizing over hidden) and they are multiplied by the posterior $P(h|v)$.
+Well re deriving all log likelihood with respect to $M_{ij}$ the correspond summation is like that we've seen before.
+Now the clumped those with supescript $c$ expectations: $<s_i,s_j>_{c}-<s_i,s_j>$ these clumped are the first term (those that sums over $h$ marginalizing over hidden) and they are multiplied by the posterior $P(h|v)$.
 Those term are maginalizing out a lot of stuff and are difficult to compute.
 Marginalizing the hidden and pluggin in the visible in first term and maginalizing on all the $s$ RV both visible and hidden.
 Those two expectation are difficult we approximate them by **sampling** we start pooling out samples, and them multipling and averaging them and getting an estimate that is $<s_i,s_j>_c$ (sampling only hidden given the other we know) then from another sampling process in which we sample from all the variables.

 ![[Pasted image 20230401190706.png]]